-1. Natural Enviror iment Description of Ward: 1) Mountains: A mountain range makes up alm nost the entire area of ward 7 with a small portion consisting of a built up area.
-2) Rivers: The Kinga River flows through the ward.3) Dams or Reservoirs: The Poortjieskloof Dam and CBR Dam are located within the war A reservoir is also situated on the far western side of the ward.
-2. Spatial Dimens ion Land Use Zones Residential (low income The Ward is made up of the following land use zones: housing, informal Formal and informal residential zones 3 settlements, formal Agricultural: Farming activities compri ise a large part of the ward. housing), Commercial, Industrial: Industrial activities and factor tories such as Montagu Dried Fruits CBD, Industrial, 4) Commercial: Montagu CBD, comprisi ng of small scale commercial activities such Agricultural as retail stores etc. 3.
-Economic Dime ension 3.1 Employment : Employment: 3373 people are employed 91% of the community is employed Unemployment: 331 people are unemployed 3.2 Types of Economic Small scale businesses run within the central p l part of Montagu, this includes coffee shops, Activities: privately owned retailers, gas stations and acc The farming activities contribute to the local ed Industrial activities at the factories and so forth I. 4.
-Health 4.1 Medical and Health Clinics: Services: Montagu Clinic is located in Park street.
-There e are two mobile clinics servicing the outlying areas. , , Hospitals (Private and Public): Montagu Hospi tal is located in the adjacent ward, Ward 11.
-Ambulance: Emergency Medical Service's am bulance service the area.
-Ambulance: Emergency Medical Service's am bulance service the area.
-Ambulance: Emergency Medical Service's amb 5.
-Education Environmental Health: The Environmental Hea 5.
-Education 5.1 Schools: Environmental Health: The Environmental Hea Environmental Health: The Environmental Health: CWDM offices in Bath Street, Montagu.
+1. Natural Environ ment Description of Ward: Mountains: A mountain range makes up almost the entire area of ward 7 with a small portion consisting of a built up area.
+Rivers: The Kinga River flows through the ward.
+Dams or Reservoirs: The Poortjieskloof Dar A reservoir is also situated on the far western s 2.
+Spatial Dimensi on Land Use Zones Residential (low income The Ward is made up of the following land use zones: housing, informal 1) Formal and informal residential zones 3 settlements, formal 2) Agricultural: Farming activities compri ise a large part of the ward. housing), Commercial, 3) Industrial: Industrial activities and fact CBD, Industrial, 4) Commercial: Montagu CBD, comprisi ng of small scale commercial activities such Agricultural as retail stores etc. 3.
+Economic Dime nsion 3.1 Employment : Employment: 3373 people are employed 91% of the community is employed 100 Unemployment: 331 people are unemployed 3.2 Types of Economic Small scale businesses run within the central p L part of Montagu, this includes coffee shops, Activities: privately owned retailers, gas stations and acc ommodation.
+The farming activities contribute to the local ed conomy.
+Industrial activities at the factories and so forth i.
+4. Health 4.1 Medical and Health Clinics: Services: Montagu Clinic is located in Park street.
+There areas. e are two mobile clinics servicing the outlying a Hospitals (Private and Public): Montagu Hospi tal is located in the adjacent ward, Ward 11.
+Ambulance: Emergency Medical Service's aml bulance service the area.
+Environmental Health: The Environmental Hea alth Officer servicing the area is located at the CWDM offices in Bath Street, Montagu. · 5.
+Education 5.1 Schools: Crèches: No information available 2.
+Pre-primary Schools: